UmbrellaSansan/umbrellasansan.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hi there!
-I am currently a fourth-year undergraduate student of the School of Mathematics of <a href="https://www.ustc.edu.cn">University of Science and Technology of China</a> and also a visiting student in <a href="https://nus.edu.sg">National University of Singapore</a> under the supervision of <a href="https://hanzhangqin.com">Prof. Hanzhang Qin</a>.
+Hi there!👋 I am currently a fourth-year undergraduate student of the School of Mathematics of <a href="https://www.ustc.edu.cn">University of Science and Technology of China</a> and also a visiting student in <a href="https://nus.edu.sg">National University of Singapore</a> under the supervision of <a href="https://hanzhangqin.com">Prof. Hanzhang Qin</a>.

 My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>).